Overview of Sweden

 - You should submit your Schengen visa appeal in writing to the consulate which issued the original refusal.
 If you applied through another country’s consulate, your appeal will be considered by that country’s respective authorities.

-- If the consulate upholds their rejections, your appeal is then forwarded to the Migration Court of Gothenburg, which has final ruling on your case.
+- If the consulate upholds their rejections, your appeal is then forwarded to the Migration Court of Gothenburg, which has a final ruling on your case.

 Finally, once you obtain your Schengen Visa for Sweden, please note the following: